choeffer/py3syslog/README.rst

 An example .service file is also included to show how to run the syslog server as a systemd service at startup.
 For more informations, see `systemd.service`_ .
 In the example .service file a virtual Python 3 environment is used to execute the script.
+Also the script will be automatically restarted if it crashes to ensure that the syslog server is always running.
 The local user name and the path to the virtual Python 3 environment needs to be adjusted before it can be used.

-To activate the systemd service execute following commands.
+To activate the systemd service execute the following commands.

 .. code-block:: console